mpsitech/The-Whiznium-Documentation/setup_sbedbe.md

 The procedure is almost identical to the coresponding steps for WhizniumSBE.
 In below text, the differences are highlighted in <mark>yellow</mark>.

-## Building WhizniumSBE from source
+## Building WhizniumDBE from source

 - run WhizniumDBE (_wdbe_) setup:
 ```